lef17004/Arduino-Light-Control/README.md

 Hardware
 This was made using a 3rd party Arduino Ethernet Shield V2.
 Different shields use different pins so you may need to change what pins you are using for the RGB LED.
 In my case, I used pin 8, A0, and A1.
 Place the shield on top of the Arduino and connect the LED to the Arduino as diagrammed below.

+Software
 Once that is all connected, use the Arduino IED to load the ino file to the Arduino.
+Change the ip address to match the ip address of your Arduino.
 Plug the Arduino into power and an ethernet connection.

-Software
-The python script sends commands to the Arduino.
-Download the script, navigate to its directory and use the command `python3 arduino_controller` to run the script.
+Download the python script to your computer and the change the ip address in the code to match your Arduino's.
+Navigate to its directory and use the command `python3 arduino_controller` to run the script.

+If you need help finding your Arduino's ip address, run the Dhcp Address Printer Sketch in the Arduino IDE.
+You will find it under File->Examples->Ethernet->DhcpAddressPrinter.

 ## Screenshots